top of page

 Alan Jones Biography:

 Alan H. Jones LMU Center for Equity for English Learners (CEEL) has served since 1998 as the Executive Secretary of the California Council on Teacher Education and is also the owner and publisher at Caddo Gap Press, a small educational publishing company specializing in scholarly journals in the fields of teacher education, multicultural education, and the social foundations of education.
-He holds B.A., M.A., and Ph.D. degrees from The University of Michigan in history, comparative education, and the social foundations of education.
+He holds B.A., M.A., and Ph.D. degrees from the University of Michigan in history, comparative education, and the social foundations of education.

 bottom of page